“Which champagne glass should I use?”

 FUN FACT: There are approximate 1 million bubbles in each glass!

-Flutes are fun.
+Champagne flutes are fun.
 Flutes are stylish and let’s face it, they make a great photo!
 They are tall and slender and certainly fun to clink…making any celebration official.

-Flutes keep bubbles more taut, keeps them more present.
+Champagne flutes keep bubbles more taut, keeps them more present.
 The flute will definitely give your sparkling a bit of oomph with more bubbles that of course are rising to the top.
 Because of the narrow top, you won’t get as many aromatics as you do with wider mouth champagne glasses.

-Tulips are elegant.
+Champagne tulips are elegant.
 The tulip is the perfect combo of a flute and a coupe: a narrow top like a flute and a wider bowl like a coupe.

 This allows you to experience more of the aromatics and keep the bubbles.
 The wider bowl allows your bubbly to aerate and release the flavors and aromas and the narrow rim allows for the perfect amount of bubbles with every sip.